grocerycrud/documentation/2.x/api/callback-after-update.md

 ---
 id: callback-after-update
 title: callbackAfterUpdate
-description:
+description: The callback that will be used right after the update of the data.
 permalink: docs/callback-after-update
-previous: callback-after-insert
+previous: unset-add-fields
-next: callback-after-upload
+next: callback-before-update
 ---

 # callbackAfterUpdate